FitzSW/HF_HeH/README.md

 ### Scale of Project

-This is a short project in Fortran90+ to perform the Hartree-Fock (HF) Self-Consistent Field (SCF) procedure on methane that was optimized at the CCSD/aug-cc-pVTZ level of theory using Gaussian16.
-The HF procedure was performed using the *choose new basis set* basis set for C and H. The result of our code is then compared to both the PySCF energy for HF with the same basis set, as well as the higher-quality energy attained at CCSD/aug-cc-pVTZ.
+This is a short project in Fortran90+ to perform the Hartree-Fock (HF) Self-Consistent Field (SCF) procedure on HeH+ that was optimized at the CCSD/aug-cc-pVTZ level of theory using Gaussian16.
+The HF procedure was performed using the 6-311G basis set for He and H. The result of our code is then compared to both the PySCF energy for HF with the same basis set, as well as the higher-quality energy attained at CCSD/aug-cc-pVTZ.